Renewing your Dutch passport in the United Kingdom

 VFS Global Edinburgh

 You can make an appointment online to visit VFS Global Edinburgh.
 You can also make an appointment by calling +44 (0)8713760023 (calls charged at 6p per minute plus your phone company’s access charge).
-Or you can email firstname.lastname@example.org.
+Or you can email firstname.lastname@example.org (only for appointments at VFS Edinburgh)

 How much will it cost?